Anderson-Lab/anderson-lab.github.io/csc_466_2020_winter/schedule.md

 Week 2 - Chapter 12 - Learning with Trees

-Lab 2 - Bayesian Classifier and Report
+<a href="https://classroom.github.com/a/v9PJbN9u">Lab 2 - Bayesian Classifier and Report</a>

 ## Week 3 (1/23)
 No class on Tuesday